jostrm/azure-enterprise-scale-ml/README.md

     - Each `domain/project` is responsible for their datasets, which they onboard and `refine from BRONZE->GOLD`, with `support` of the centralized team.
 - `Feature store`: ESML leverages Azure ML Datasets, adds a `extra layer`/FEATURE STORE with the Bronze,Silver, Gold concept, both for TRAIN and INFERENCE/SCORING
     - `Feature registration is automated`, when saving BRONZE, SILVER or GOLD.
 (No need to register version, datatypes, timestamp, etc like in other amazing feature store alternatives, than can be cloudy and a lot of work to maintain)
-    - `Time travel`: "Go back in time for GOLD_TRAIN or GOLD_SCORED dataset, just use Azure ML Studio and flip the VERSION combobox, or send "version" via code
+    - `Time travel`: "Go back in time for datasets (GOLD_TRAIN or GOLD_SCORED dataset) - just use Azure ML Studio and flip the VERSION combobox,inlcuding browsing data (or send "version" via code)
         - GOLD for training:
             - > `gold_2 = p.get_gold_version(2)` which uses the Azure ML SDK, so you can also use that directly
                 -  > ds = p.Gold.get_by_name(workspace = ws, name = p.Gold.Name, version =  "latest")